mixologee/tirvandor/tirvandor-project/core-rules/dungeon-masters-guide/markdown/01-introduction-dm-secrets.md

 ## Campaign Use

 The Primordial threat is the ultimate story backbone.
-Everything connects to the approaching crisis and the need to prevent a second Sundering.
+Everything connects to the approaching crisis and the need to prevent a second Worldrend.